 organization as one of just five women attorneys in Oregon.
 This also

-meant that her and her father, Chuck, were one of the few father-daughter
+meant that she and her father, Chuck, were one of the few father-daughter

 teams with the College.